 You are eligible for a tax deduction when the distance from your new job location is 50 miles (or more) farther from your old home location than your old position was from your former home.

 For instance, let’s say you live in South Boston, but work at the Boston City Hall in the heart of the city.
 Then, you get a job in New York City to work at the Metropolitan Museum of Art.
-This would move would meet the criteria for the distance test and a tax deduction because the distance between your new position in New York City and the Dorchester area of Boston is well over 50 miles.
+This move would meet the criteria for the distance test and a tax deduction because the distance between your new position in New York City and the Dorchester area of Boston is well over 50 miles.

 If you’re having trouble figuring out if your move meets the distance test, we recommend this worksheet: